 Tip #8: Get the Nail Edge Permanently Removed.

-- Take a look at our nail edge removal guide.
+- Would you please take a look at our nail edge removal guide?

-- Come see us the ingrown toenail keeps coming back and causing you pain.
+- See us.
+The ingrown toenail keeps coming back and causing you pain.

-- You should not have an ingrown toenail for more than a couple months.
+- It would help if you did not have an ingrown toenail for more than a couple of months.

 - The 1st step is to resect the nail after some numbing medication is used, then correct the underlying problem, whether it be nail dystrophy or nail fungus.

 - Tetanus prophylaxis may be needed.
-1st the podiatrist will numb around the base of the toe, then cut back on the nail and use sodium hydroxide or phenol in the nail bed to keep the nail from growing back .
+1st the podiatrist will numb around the toe base, then cut back on the nail and use sodium hydroxide or phenol in the nail bed to keep the nail from growing back.

 - If an infection is present- Antibiotics will be necessary, then the toe is covered by ointment and gauze- you will be back on your feet in no time!